New Year’s Resolution 2022: Declutter

 - Start using an RSS feed –Save yourself from hours of browsing the Internet by setting up an RSS feed.
 With an RSS feed you will get notified when your favorite sites update, saving you plenty of internet surfing time while making sure you don’t miss out on the latest news.

-- Make a list – Write down all of the areas of your home you need to declutter and start with the easiest section.
+- Make a list – Start small and write down all of the areas of your home you need to declutter and start with the easiest section.

 - Ask yourself when you last used an item – If you haven’t touched something in the last year and it lacks sentimental value, you should get rid of it.